111 K Street NE

 There is an incentive for states where STLD plan expansion even for the small population would be possible, due to the tying of block grant funds to risk mitigation.
 With these restrictive strings attached for states to receive the block grant, or else risk having their waiver denied, states will be incentivized to do everything they can to keep costs of providing for high-risk individuals as low as possible, which means keeping young and healthy consumers in the single risk pool.

 The “Consensus Group” plan doesn’t make any mention of ObamaCare’s taxes.
-Graham-Cassidy would have repealed the taxes on over-the-counter medications, and health savings accounts, medical devices.
+Graham-Cassidy would have repealed the taxes on over-the-counter medications, health savings accounts, and medical devices.
 It would have also zeroed out the individual and employer mandates.
 The individual mandate was zeroed out in the Tax Cuts and Jobs Act, H.R.
 1.

 The absence of the Medicaid per capita cap and the lack of other ObamaCare regulations that could be waived are two very unfortunate flaws of the “Consensus Group” plan.
 But again, the plan was developed with two moderate-to-liberal Republican senators, Collins and Murkowski, in mind.